How can I control myself?

 What "race" are you running?

-Paul also talks about self-discipline in his letter to the Corinthian church.
-The people living there would have been very familiar with the Greeks Olympic Games and the Isthmian games which took place right near the city of Corinth.
-They knew all about the rigors of athletic training, especially if one wanted to win the "prize" or the "crown."
-Because of this cultural knowledge, Paul used these sporting events as a metaphor about living a disciplined Christian life: "Every athlete exercises self-control in all things.
+These events made for a great metaphor for living a disciplined Christian life.
+Paul told them, "Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we [run for an] imperishable [prize].
 So I do not run aimlessly; I do not box as one beating the air.
 But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified" (1 Corinthians 9:25-27).

 How can I control my mind and actions?

 As Paul said, "God did not give us a Spirit of timidity, but a Spirit of power, of love and of self-discipline" (2 Timothy 1:7).
-We should not allow ourselves to be controlled not by our old sinful nature, but rather by the Holy Spirit instead (Romans 8:9).
+We should not allow ourselves to be controlled not by our old sinful desires, but rather by the Holy Spirit instead (Romans 8:9).
 He helps us in our weakness (v.26), which gives us the strength to stand firm in the face of temptation.

 ALSO SEE: